Gang member's park brawl leaves toddler covered in blood

 Photos obtained by the Herald show the child covered in blood and bleeding from the mouth and nose.

-In one of the photos, it appears to be from the boy's 21-year-old mother wrote in a caption: "So pregnant n helpless.
-So just to know when I go to police it ain't snitching its called protecting whats mine."
+In one of the photos, it appears to be from the boy's 21-year-old mother, who wrote in a caption: "So pregnant 'n' helpless.
+So just to know when I go to police it ain't snitching it's called protecting what's mine."

-On another photo's caption reads: "I wish I could have done more my son.
-My heart aint never been broken this before!
+Another photo's caption reads: "I wish I could have done more my son.
+My heart ain't never been broken [like] this before!
 A grown man put his hands on my baby."

 In a third photo the caption said: "How could you continue to want to fight after seeing what you did to a child's face?"

-The Herald has also been given a video of what appears to unfold after the initial incident.
+The Herald has also been given a video of what appears to have unfolded after the initial incident.

 The source said the parents took the boy to a GP, and to the Hastings Police Station yesterday.